johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ## Version 136.0.3240.50: May 1, 2025

-Fixed various bugs and performance issues.
+Fixed various bugs, performance issues, and feature updates.

+### Feature update

 - **Higher coverage of Digital Signature Verification in PDF.**  Microsoft Edge now provides broader support for verifying digital signatures within PDFs, ensuring higher coverage and accuracy.
 This improvement helps users confirm the authenticity and integrity of their documents more reliably, enhancing security and compliance for enterprise environments.
 This change is available in the new Microsoft Edge built-in PDF reader powered by Adobe Acrobat.